heseltime/heseltime.github.io/README.md

 ### Nav Headers

-H6 was chosen for the website navbar's headline (where the favicon-matching icon was also placed):
+H6 was previously chosen for the website navbar's headline (where the favicon-matching icon was also placed):

 ![Screenshot 2023-01-29 at 15 36 20](https://user-images.githubusercontent.com/66922223/215333652-85ae2ab2-df90-429b-b6e0-1cff718a1239.png)